SciWilro/cehg16-workshop/README.md

   not align well with your prior knowledge of human history or demography?

-- Optional: Explore ADMIXTURE results with K=11 ancestral populations.
+- *Optional:* Explore ADMIXTURE results with K=11 ancestral populations.

-- Optional: Can you suggest ways of improving these visualizations of the admixture proportions?
+- *Optional:* Can you suggest ways of improving these visualizations of the admixture proportions?

 ### Exercise 2: Predicting ancestral admixture proportions from genotypes using a global variation reference panel

-*Describe this exercise here.*
+*Items to include in this exercise:*

+- Brief survey of PLINK files and formats.

+- Run admixture with -P option to estimate ancestral admixture proportions in a set of samples given previously estimated allele frequencies.

+- Predict admixture proportions in test samples using the allele frequencies estimated from the full panel, and from the set with 100 fewer samples (**lkg_hgdp_train**).

+- Note that we have observed some differences in smaller admixture proportions (typically less than 1%) when using the -P option.
+  Suyash (who helped develop this option) is investigating this.

+- Also give instructions here for adding your AncestryDNA or 23andme genotypes to the test set.

+#### Questions

+- Start by comparing admixture estimates in test samples obtained by running ADMIXTURE on all data, and by using -P option on test samples only.
+Use the earlier R scripts to summarize the results in the test samples, and use R script <blah> to compare the admixture results.
+Do you get different results for some samples?

+- Predict admixture using the allele frequencies estimates from the full panel **1kg_hgdp** n samples, and using the slightly smaller panel **1kg_hgdp_train** with n samples.
+Do you get different results for some samples?
+If so, why?

+- *Optional:* Run **admixture -P** with different seeds.
+Do you get a different result when you run it with different seeds?

 ### Exit slip

+*Add exit slip here.*

 ### Some background on the genotype data